Quasi-Equivalence of Width and Depth of Neural Networks: Discussions

-\fl{We can correlate the width and depth of a network to the structure of a function to be approximated.
-Previously, our group designed the quadratic neuron \cite{fan2018universal} that replaces the inner product in a conventional neuron with a quadratic function.
-In a nutshell, each continuous function $\phi_{li}$ can be approximated by a polynomial of some degree.
-Based on the Algebraic Fundamental Theorem ~\cite{b21}, each polynomial can be factorized as the product of quadratic terms, which can be appropriately represented by quadratic neurons.
-As a consequence, in such a quadratic representation scheme, the width and depth of a network structure must reflect the complexity of $\sum_{l=1}^L \prod_{i=1}^n \phi_{li}(x_{i})$.
+Further, we correlate the width and depth of a network to the structure of a function to be approximated.
+In a nutshell, each continuous function $\phi_{li}$ can be approximated by a polynomial of some degree, which can be appropriately represented by quadratic neurons.
+As a consequence, via a quadratic representation scheme, the width and depth of a network structure must reflect the complexity of $\sum_{l=1}^L \prod_{i=1}^n \phi_{li}(x_{i})$.
 In other words, they are controlled by the nature of a specific task.
 As the task becomes complicated, the width and depth must increase accordingly, and the combination of the width and depth is not unique.
-We put more details of such a statement into \textbf{Supplementary Information VII}}.
+For more details, please see the \textbf{Supplementary Information VII}.

-\ff{\textbf{Effects of Width on Optimization, Generalization and VC dimension:} In the \textbf{Supplementary Information VIII}, we illustrate the importance of width on optimization in the context of over-paramterization, kernel ridge regression, and NTK, and then report our findings that the existing generalization bounds and VC dimension results somehow suggest the width and depth \fl{equivalency} for a given complexity of networks.}
+\textbf{Effects of Width on Optimization and Generalization.} In the \textbf{Supplementary Information VIII}, we illustrate the importance of width on optimization in the context of over-paramterization, kernel ridge regression, and NTK, and then report our findings that the existing generalization bounds also shed light on the relationship of the width and depth given a fixed complexity.